 You can provide them with purchase recommendations and deals that are relevant to their interests and purchase histories.
 You can send them marketing messages tailored to their needs.
 Or you could even automate emails based on certain milestones and actions such as birthdays, anniversaries, sign-ups, etc.

-Stitchfix, a clothing subscription box company, nails their personalized communication efforts by providing members with a short quiz.
+Stitchfix, a clothing subscription box company, nails their customer engagement strategy efforts by providing members with a short quiz.
 Based on their answers in the quiz, the company sends out personalized style recommendations suitable for each member.

 On that note, always make sure you remember what your customers have told you before and what you have told them; this is necessary to ensure that your latest communications will correspond to the previous ones.
 You can use tools like Salesmate to keep track of all of the email interactions you have had with each customer.
 Then you can provide them with relevant deals and solutions every time.